 Margaret talks with Parks from Appalachian Medical Solidarity about disaster relief, what kinds of medical interventions are often needed after a disaster, and how to both respond to and prepare for them.

-Margaret talks to Liza Kurtz, a phd student in disaster studies, about how class and other antecedent conditions make people vulnerable to disasters.
+Margaret talks with Liza Kurtz, a phd student in disaster studies, about how class and other antecedent conditions make people vulnerable to disasters.
 They also talk about elite panic, the idea that the people who are most invested in the system are the ones who panic in times of crisis.

 Margaret talks with Kylie about how she designed her backyard aquaponics setup and how she developed a small-scale food forest in the front yard of her house.

 We’re all preppers now.
 Whether we want to be or not.
 It’s hard to think about, but we’re just in the opening credits to the apocalypse movie.
 As I write this, we’re in the calm before the storm.
 This is your moment to get ready.
 We can get through this.
 Remember: most people survive the collapse of their way of life, most of the time.
 The end of the world isn’t always, or even usually, the uh… end of the world.

 I talk with Dibs, a personal trainer, about fitness for the apocalypse or revolution and how fitness works for people with different relationships to their body, such as hormones, disability, etc.